Enhancing the Inductive Biases of Graph Neural ODE for Modeling Dynamical Systems: Empirical Evaluation

-Note that all the variables with a hat, for example $\hat{x}$, represent the predicted values based on the trained model and the variables without hat, that is $x$, represent the ground truth.

 \textbf{$\bullet$ Model architecture and training setup:} For all versions of \gnode{}, \lgn, and \hgn, the MLPs are two-layers deep.
 We use 10000 data points generated from 100 trajectories to train all the models.
-This dataset is divided randomly in 75:25 ratio as training and validation set.
+This dataset is divided randomly in a 75:25 ratio as a training and validation set.
+Detailed training procedures and hyper-parameters are provided in App.~\ref{app:imple}.
 All models were trained till the decrease in loss saturates to less than 0.001 over 100 epochs.
-The model performance is evaluated on a forward trajectory, a task it was not explicitly trained for, of $10s$ in the case of pendulum and $20s$ in the case of spring.
+The model performance is evaluated on a forward trajectory, a task it was not explicitly trained for, of $10s$ in the case of the pendulum and $20s$ in the case of spring.
 Note that this trajectory is ~2-3 orders of magnitude larger than the training trajectories from which the training data has been sampled.
-The dynamics of $n$-body system is known to be chaotic for $n \geq 2$.
+The dynamics of the $n$-body system are known to be chaotic for $n \geq 2$.
 Hence, all the results are averaged over trajectories generated from 100 different initial conditions.